Department of Teaching, Leadership, & Technology

 The Alternative Masters option is designed for students who have an undergraduate degree, but do not hold a teaching certificate.
 This option leads to a master’s degree plus Class A initial certification.

-The Traditional Master’s option is designed for students who hold Class B teaching certification.
+The Professional Educators Master’s option is designed for students who hold Class B teaching certification.
 This option leads to a Master’s degree and Class A advanced certification.
-Students can complete a traditional Master’s program in their teaching field or in instructional leadership at the Master’s level.
+Students can complete a Professional Educators Master’s program in their teaching field or in instructional leadership at the Master’s level.

 Additional admissions, retention, and completion requirements listed will be listed in each program’s section.